 Figure 3.
 Seribantumab's Phase II clinical

 Efficacy: As of April 18, 2022, 12 patients were treated with seribantumab administered intravenously at 3 g weekly.
-4 of these patients achieved objective remission i.e. ORR of 33%, with 2 patients in complete remission (CR: 17%) and 2 patients in partial remission (PR: 17%), for an overall disease control rate of 92%.
+4 of these patients achieved objective response i.e. ORR of 33%, with 2 patients in complete response (CR: 17%) and 2 patients in partial response (PR: 17%), for an overall disease control rate of 92%.

 Safety: The most commonly (≥20%) reported treatment-related adverse events (TRAE) were diarrhea, fatigue, and rash, with 2 patients experiencing ≥Grade 3 reactions.